 Supporting Game Center in Your User Interface

-When you add Game Center support to your game, parts of your game’s user interface display Game Center content.
+When you add Game Center support to your game, parts of your game’s user interface displays Game Center content.
 Some of this content, such as player authentication, is required.
-Other user interface elements are optional, but often expected by players.
+Other user interface elements, such as leaderboards, are optional, but are often expected by players.

 Figure 1-1 shows an example model for a game’s user interface, shown as a series of screens and transitions between them.
 Not all games use this exact organization of user interface screens, but it provides a useful starting point for a discussion of how adding Game Center might alter your game’s user interface.

-After the game has loaded enough resources, it transitions to display a menu screen.
-This screen is usually the first interactive screen the player sees.
+After the game has loaded enough resources, it transitions to a menu screen.
+Typically, this is the first interactive screen the player sees.
 The menu screen has a series of buttons that players use to launch the gameplay or other features of the game.
 For example, any or all of the following functions are commonly accessed from the menu screen:

 Single player play mode